librato/python-librato/README.md

 The original version of `python-librato` was conceived/authored/released by Chris Moyer (AKA [@kopertop](https://github.com/kopertop)).
 He's graciously handed over maintainership of the project to us and we're super-appreciative of his efforts.

-Thanks also to [@Bachmann1234](https://github.com/Bachmann1234) for continually improving this library.

 ## Copyright

 Copyright (c) 2011-2016 [Librato Inc.](http://librato.com) See LICENSE for details.